Bridging course between a industry experience and academia

 • Recognise dangerous situations for planning and assessing events (Crowd risk analysis);

-• Understand mass behaviour in the complex and built environment, under normal circumstances and in emergencies; Model an event in phases (inflow, circulation, outflow) and recognise factors of influence (design, information and management);
+• Model an event in phases (inflow, circulation, outflow) and recognise factors of influence (design, information and management);

 • Perform risk analyses for planning, designing and managing areas where crowds gather and move;